walczuk135/Entropy-calculating-TDD/README.md

 ```
 This design calculates entropy (Shannon algorithm, other entropy algorithms in the future) containing text messages based on symbol frequency.

+The project was created about the TDD methodology.